 However, this layout was intended to punish those that went off the fairway, and the rough is similar to U.S. Open rough, which is thick and slows down the club and can make executing a par difficult.

 There are not a lot of wedge shots at Muirfield Village, with players forced to use mid or long irons and they are hitting into greens of about 5,000 square feet, which is close to 20% smaller than the Tour average.

 Though there is only water on eight of the holes, a larger percentage of players find the liquid stuff than one would think, because, like the fairway bunkers, it is strategically placed to gobble up shots that are off-target.

 To win or compete at Jack’s course, you have to hit fairways to set up second shots.
 That doesn’t make it easier, as last year less than 60% were on in regulation, which was the seventh-hardest course on the Tour to accomplish this.
 Miss the green, and you have a 50-50 chance at par is what the recent numbers show.

 For many, this is a true test of the sport and not a putting contest.
 Where any player can help themselves is saving strokes on the Par 5s, which help them go low or save strokes on bogeys.

 Golf Picks: Who to Consider This Week

 Doug Upstone of Doc’s Sports was in the golf business for over 20+ years and understands the ins and outs of what it takes to find winners on the Tour.
-As promised, Doug bounced back from a poor PGA Championship with three of four winners last week and picked up +$800!
-(3rd-best of 2021)
+Doug’s coming off a winning week and is on the hunt for more.

-Doug Upstone of Doc’s Sports has - 21 Documented No. 1 Titles - 94 Documented Top 10 Finishes - 24 Handicapper of the Month Awards.
-Doug as a professional handicapper/writer has written for various well-known sports betting websites and several football newsletters.
+Doug Upstone of Doc’s Sports has - 23 Documented No. 1 Titles - 97 Documented Top 10 Finishes - 28 Handicapper of the Month Awards.
+(Latest: NBA March 2022) Doug as a professional handicapper/writer has written for various well-known sports betting websites and several football newsletters.